d-k-ivanov/docs/docs/Tools/Remote_Connections/RDPMan.md

+### Certificate for password encryption

-### Encryption of RDCMan credentials with the custom certificate
+How to rencrypt of RDCMan credentials with a custom certificate?
+Here the steps.

 * **Generate** certificate